HermesBoots/holbertonschool-low_level_programming/0x1E-search_algorithms/README.md

 ## Jump Search
 Perform a jump search of a sorted array.

+## Advanced Binary Search
+Do a binary search, but always return the index of the first occurrence of the value.

 ## Exponential Search
 Perform an exponential search on a finite array.